 - Language filter – Zwift is certainly a family game, but occasionally things can get a little heated, this allows you to toggle how much of a “raw” experience you want

 To clarify, if you do stop riding at any point on Zwift, e.g. Loo break, postman, alien abduction, the ride timer will stop.
-The clock, and your ride will commence again when you restart pedaling.
-This has been tested with a 24hr pause (I’m assuming the tester was abducted mid ride!), as soon as you get back on, everything keeps going.
+The clock and your ride will commence again when you restart pedalling.
+This has been tested with a 24hr pause (I’m assuming the tester was abducted mid-ride!), as soon as you get back on, everything keeps going.
 Although your sensors may have gone to sleep!

-With that in mind, Zwift has Strava integration built in right from the get-go.
-BUT you have to log into the company website www.Zwift.com to make the connection, currently, it can’t be done through the game itself.
+With that in mind, Zwift has Strava integration built right into the game.
+BUT you have to log into the company website www.Zwift.com to make the connection.
+Currently, it can’t be done through the game itself.

 After logging onto the website, select Dashboard, and in the top RIGHT, below your level is “Edit Prof..” – click this

-Inside your profile, there are several options with regard to your account on the LEFT side of the screen.
-In the “General” tab you can also change your name etc prior to a race.
+Inside your profile, there are several options about your account on the LEFT side of the screen.
+In the “General” tab you can also change your name etc. before a race.